-FORM 10-K

-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2019

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For transition period from

-Commission File Number 001-36773

-WORKIVA INC.

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-47-2509828 (I.R.S.
-Employer Identification Number)

-2900 University Blvd Ames, IA 50010 (Address of principal executive offices and zip code) (888) 275-3125

-(Registrant's telephone number, including area code)

-Title of each class Class A common stock, par value \$.001 Trading Symbol WK Securities registered pursuant to section 12(g) of the Act:

-None

-Securities registered pursuant to Section 12(b) of the Act:

-Name of each exchange on which registered New York Stock Exchange

-Indicate by a check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗷 No 🗖

-Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗷
+FORM 10-K One) IUAL REPORT PURSUANT TO SECTIO N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1 1934 For the fiscal year ended December 31, 2019 OR NSITION REPORT PURSUANT TO SEC TION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT For transition period from to Commission File Number 001-36773 OF 1934 WORKIVA INC. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 47-2509828 (I.R.S.
+Employer Identification Number 2900 University Blvd Ames, IA 50010 (Address of principal executive offices and zip code) (888) 275-3125 (Registrant's telephone number, including area code) Title of each class Securities registered pursuant to Section 12(b) of the Act: Trading Symbol Name of each exchange on which registered Class A common stock, par value \$.001 WK Securities registered pursuant to section 12(g) of the Act: New York Stock Exchange

 Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$
+Yes \boxtimes No 0

-Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
-Yes $\boxtimes$ No $\square$
+Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
+Yes 🗵 No o

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer × Accelerated filer □ Non-accelerated filer Smaller reporting company $\Box$ Emerging growth company $\Box$

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): Yes 🗆 No 🗷

-The aggregate market value of voting stock held by non-affiliates of the Registrant on June 30, 2019, based on the closing price of \$58.09 for shares of the Registrant's Class A common stock as reported by the New York Stock Exchange, was approximately \$2.1 billion.
-Shares of common stock beneficially owned by each executive officer, director, and holder of more than 10% of our common stock have been excluded in that such persons may be deemed to be affiliates.
-This determination of affiliate status is not necessarily a conclusive determination for other purposes.

-As of February 18, 2020, there were approximately 38,298,548 shares of the registrant's Class A common stock and 8,595,596 shares of the registrant's Class B common stock outstanding.
+Non-acce elerated filer 0 Smaller reporting company \square Emerging growth company \square financial 0 00 mpany, indicate by check mark if the registrant has elected not to use the extended transition pided pursuant to Section 13(a) of the Exchange Act.
+0 eriod for complying with any new or revised Indicate by check mark w hether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): Yes \Box No ⊠ executive t's Class A common stock officer, director, and holde ue of voting stock held by non-affiliates of the Registrant on June 30, 2019, based on the closin as reported by the New York Stock Exchange, was approximately \$2.1 billion.
+Shares of commer of more than 10% of our common stock have been excluded in that such persons may be deep onclusive determination for other purposes. non stock beneficially owned by each common As of February 18, 2020, stock outstanding. , there were approximately 38,298,548 shares of the registrant's Class A common stock and 8,595,596 shares of the registrant's Class B

+Accelerated filer 0

+Large accelerated filer